 Above all, you have to be flexible and aware of what's going on.
 The dancers are up for a challenge, but they want some chance of getting through the dance!
 You have to watch what's going on rather than being glued to your cards (good advice for any dance) and be willing to lose the timing altogether if people just aren't getting it.
 You can add fillers like “Up to the middle and back” while the squares at the back of the hall try to catch up.
 Sometimes you'll just have to say, “Sorry, that was a little too ambitious.
 Go back to where you were at the start of that figure — the men were home and the ladies were one place to the left of home — and we'll try again”.
 Keep the music going, and don't blame the dancers — maybe you misjudged them or maybe it really was a much more difficult move than you thought.
 The great thing is that no-one knows what you have in mind, so they can never say you're wrong!
 Make sure you know at least one couple who belong together, and get them back together.
 You can ask “Is that your partner?” and if most of the room shout out “No!” you can use my way of getting everyone back together described in the “Calling Squares” section.

 So how do you cope with a situation like this?
-The first rule comes from Douglas Adams' Hitch-hiker's Guide to the Galaxy — Don't panic!
-And the second rule, which makes the first rule easier to apply, is from Baden-Powell's Scouts: Be prepared.
+The first rule comes from Douglas Adams' Hitch-hiker's Guide to the Galaxy — Don't panic And the second rule, which makes the first rule easier to apply, is from Baden-Powell's Scouts: Be prepared.
 If I go to dance at a festival or a Saturday night dance, I often pack my case of cards in the boot of the car.
 It's not that I'm hoping the caller won't turn up and I'll have the glory of saving the day, it's more that I'd feel stupid if they asked me to call a couple of dances and I couldn't remember any!
 People think I've got a wonderful memory, but I really haven't, though there are some very complicated dances such as Pat Shaw's “Rose of Tankerton” or “Red House of Cardiff” (3 different 48-bar figures in each) which I could probably call from memory, simply because I've worked very hard on them.
 Even being prepared won't always save you; at Eastbourne Folk Festival in 2014 I was asked at very short notice to call the start of an American session because the caller was stuck on the motorway — and my cards were in the boot of my car which was at the other venue.
-I went somewhere quiet and thought hard — people thought I was nervous but I wasn't — I was desperately trying to remember a couple of contras!
+I went somewhere quiet and thought hard — people assumed I was nervous but I wasn't — I was desperately trying to remember a couple of contras!
 I have 500 contras in my case, but the only two I can instantly remember are “Devil's Dream” and “All the way to Galway”.
 I can remember lots of Playford-style dances, but contras are all so similar!
 I now keep a set of cards in the bag with my dancing shoes — a few contras and squares — to be pulled out when needed.

 “Be prepared” also means putting the work in when you write out your cards, and updating them if you find people had problems with the way you explained things.
 From the card I can see how the moves fit the music, whether it's a Playford dance with its own tune or something to any 32-bar reel or jig.
 And sometimes I mark difficult moves.